Caroline Harrison: Legacy

 Harrison is described as an "underrated" first lady who was more active than most first ladies of her generation.
 She is ranked poorly by historians, typically being placed in the bottom quartile in historian polls.
 Coverage of Harrison in historical analysis has been limited.
 Early historical analysis of Harrison's performance as first lady often emphasized her role as a housekeeper, but her legacy has been reconsidered to include her advocacy for the arts, women's causes, and White House preservation.
 A bronze statue of Harrison was placed in the Oxford Community Arts Center garden in 2018, the site previously being the location of the Oxford Female Institute.

 Harrison was celebrated in her day as a model of domestic life for proficiently managing the White House.
 In her role as White House hostess, she is described as unsuccessful, being unable to maintain good relations with Washington society and lacking the grandeur associated with past first ladies.
 Her desire for privacy often superseded her duties as the public face of the White House.
 In particular, she was often compared to and sometimes overshadowed by her immediate predecessor Frances Cleveland, who was much younger and widely beloved.

 Contemporary historians recognize Harrison for her renovation work in the White House, and her renovation projects had a major effect on future presidencies.
 Her rejected proposal to remodel the White House would be adapted into a future renovation plan, resulting in the construction of the building's East Wing and West Wing.
 Frances Cleveland, who managed the White House both before and after Harrison, expressed her approval of the renovations.
 Harrison's work remains one of the most comprehensive projects to affect the White House.
-Her measures to preserve White House china and other furnishings have established long-standing collections.
+Her measures to preserve White House china and furnishings have established long-standing collections.